Wiltshire Police: Wiltshire Police Band

-The Wiltshire Police Band is an arm of the Wiltshire Police recreational club.
+The Wiltshire Police Band, established in 1984, is a military-style band which plays to raise funds for charities and to support the force.
+As of 2024, all members of the band are civilians.

 The Wiltshire Bobby Van Trust

 The Wiltshire Bobby Van Trust was set up in 1998 by Chief Constable Dame Elizabeth Neville.
 It is an independent charity that provides home security to victims of crime, and Wiltshire's elderly and disadvantaged.
 It currently funds three 'bobby vans' that serve as mobile workshops to the three operators, who are trained locksmiths, carpenters, crime reduction officers and fire risk assessors.
 The operators travel around the county installing equipment to those who need it, free of charge.
 They are directed by coordinators who prioritise the referrals received from eight different sources.

 The Bobby Van Trust works closely with Wiltshire Police and Wiltshire Fire and Rescue Service.
 However, it is independently funded through public donations and small government grants.

 The Bobby Van Trust is made up of three operators, three coordinators, 11 trustees and 1 police liaison officer.
-The current director is Jennie Shaw, the chairman Robert Hiscox and the patron, the Duchess of Cornwall.
+The current director is Jennie Shaw and the patron is Queen Camilla.

 For the financial year of 2009 the Wiltshire Bobby Van Trust raised £256,153, a decrease of £2984 from 2008, and spent £231,692, an increase of 10,908.